Srinidhi-Srinivasan777/Restaurant-Order-Analysis/README.md

 ⚠️ Limitations
 The analysis is based on the available restaurant order dataset.
 No external customer demographic or operational data is included.

 🔮 Future Improvements

 Potential extensions include:

 Revenue and profit analysis over time.

 Monthly and weekly sales trends.

 Customer segmentation.

 Repeat-customer analysis.

 Dashboard development using Power BI or Tableau.

 Automated data loading and reporting.

-⭐ If you found this project useful, feel free to explore the SQL scripts and analysis.